Seweny/practice/README.md

 # Practice Repository
-Test repository for practising git fundamentals
+A repository for practising git fundamentals